vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/slides.md

 ![Slide page screenshot](./assets/slides.png)

-Here is a demo for your to preview all the slide features: [Demo](https://vuepress-theme-hope-demo.mrhope.site/slides/)
+[Here is a demo](https://vuepress-theme-hope-demo.mrhope.site/slides/) for your to preview all the slide features.

 You should only include a single slide syntax on this page to avoid other problems.